conduktor/conduktor-docs/docs/platform/get-started/configuration/database.md

 ### Multi-host configuration

 If you have a multi-host setup, you can configure the database connection with a list of hosts.
-Conduktor use PostgreSQL JDBC driver to connect to the database that supports [multiple hosts in the connection url](https://jdbc.postgresql.org/documentation/use/#connection-fail-over).
+Conduktor uses a PostgreSQL JDBC driver to connect to the database that supports [multiple hosts in the connection url](https://jdbc.postgresql.org/documentation/use/#connection-fail-over).

 To configure a multi-host setup, you can use the `database.url` configuration field with a list of hosts separated by commas.
 ```yaml